Information loss under coarse-graining: a geometric approach: Abstract

 \section{Abstract}

 We use information geometry, in which the local distance between models measures their distinguishability from data, to quantify the flow of information under the renormalization group.
 We show that information about relevant parameters is preserved, with distances along relevant directions maintained under flow.
 By contrast, irrelevant parameters become less distinguishable under the flow, with distances along irrelevant directions contracting according to renormalization group exponents.
 We develop a covariant formalism to understand the contraction of the model manifold.
 We then apply our tools to understand the emergence of the diffusion equation and more general statistical systems described by a free energy.
-Our results give an information-theoretic justification of universality in terms of the flow of the model manifold under coarse graining.
+Our results give an information-theoretic justification of universality in terms of the flow of the model manifold under coarse-graining.

 Microscopically diverse systems often yield to surprisingly simple effective theories.
 The renormalization group (RG) describes how system parameters change as the scale of observation grows and gives a precise explanation for this emergent simplicity.
-Most parameter combinations are \textit{irrelevant} and their importance decreases as the RG proceeds.
+On coarse-graining and rescaling, most parameter combinations are found to be \textit{irrelevant} and their importance decreases as the RG proceeds.
 Effective theories are thus determined by a small number of \textit{relevant} parameters whose importance grows with increasing scale.
 While the RG was initially used to understand systems with spatial symmetry, it has found applicability in a wide range of theories including avalanches~\cite{dahmen1996hysteresis}, turbulence~\cite{canet2016fully}, differential equations~\cite{chen1994renormalization}, the central limit theorem~\cite{jona1975renormalization, jona2001renormalization}, period doubling~\cite{feigenbaum1978quantitative} and quasi-periodic systems~\cite{rand1982universal, feigenbaum1982quasiperiodicity}.

 Here we use information geometry~\cite{amari} to reformulate the RG as a statement about how the distinguishability of microscopic parameters depends on the scale of observation.
+The emergence of simple laws of the macroscopic behavior corresponds to a loss of information about the microscopics.
+A reformulation of the RG in the language of information geometry allows us to make a more precise statement about this correspondence.
+Relevant variables are distinguished as those for which there is no loss of information under coarse-graining.
+Hence, the underlying complexity is hidden because information about the irrelevant variables is lost under coarse-graining.

 Information geometry uses the Fisher Information Matrix (FIM) as a Riemannian metric on parameter space.
 The resulting model manifold describes a space where local distance is an intrinsic measure of the distinguishability of nearby models (see ~\cite{mrugala1990statistical, ruppen2, quevedo2007geometrothermodynamics} for discussion of this and related thermodynamic metrics).
 The FIM is defined for a parameterized statistical model $P(\{x\}|\vec{\theta})$ giving the probability $P$ for a state $\{x\}$ and parameters $\theta^\mu$ as